|Columbia Orthopaedic Group

 - Having a stiff neck, neck pain, and headaches

-- The doctor may recommend taking X-rays of your child's neck to look for joint laxity.
+Your doctor may recommend taking x-rays of your child's neck to look for joint laxity.
 In some cases, a child may be kept out of contact sports or other activities that put stress on the neck, such as high jumping, diving, gymnastics, and using a trampoline.

-A child with Down syndrome should be encouraged to be physically active and consume a healthy diet.
-This will help them avoid excess weight gain and other physical problems.
+- Adopting a healthy lifestyle.
+A child with Down syndrome should be encouraged to be physically active and eat a healthy, well-balanced diet.
+This will help them avoid excess weight gain and other health problems like high blood pressure and diabetes.
 Your doctor can help develop a well-rounded exercise routine that includes aerobic activity, strength training, and stretching exercises.

-Surgery may also occasionally be needed to manage looseness of the hip and knee joints and looseness of the joints in the feet.
+- Other procedures.
+Surgery on bones, soft tissues like ligaments, or both may also be needed to manage looseness of the hip and knee joints, and looseness of the joints in the feet.